 \subsection{Putting everything together}

-\textbf{Translation into a Latent Space.} Thus far, we assumed that loss functions operate in the image space (denoted as $x$), although the ResShift model was originally trained in the latent space (denoted as $z$).
-We also move our losses to the latent space, eliminating redundant latent encoding and decoding when computing losses.
-Specifically, we calculate the distillation loss ($\mathcal{L}_{\theta}$) and GAN loss ($\mathcal{L}_{\text{GAN}}$) in the latent space, while the LPIPS loss ($\mathcal{L}_{\text{LPIPS}}$) remains in the image space, as the LPIPS network was originally trained there.
+\textbf{Translation into a latent space.} Although described in the image space ($x$), ResShift was trained in the latent space ($z$).
+We therefore compute $\mathcal{L}_{\theta}$ and $\mathcal{L}_{\text{GAN}}$ in the latent space to avoid extra encode/decode, while keeping $\mathcal{L}_{\text{LPIPS}}$ in the image space since the LPIPS network was trained there.

-\textbf{Final Algorithm.} The final loss function for each $t_n$ is: A detailed description of the complete algorithm is provided in Appendix \ref{app:algorithm_details}, with a corresponding illustration in Fig. \ref{fig:method}.
+\textbf{Final algorithm.} The final loss function for each $t_n$ is: